MohamedAlaaEldin636/Line-Text/README.md

 - If you want to add a contribution or request a feature/improvement or file a bug feel free to do so via PR or a question.

+- `LocalDensity.current.fontScale` can be used to scale with user text size preferences, to adjust height of the LineText the height of line isa.

 ## [License](https://github.com/MohamedAlaaEldin636/Line-Text/blob/master/LICENSE) [▴](#contents-)

 ```